Alexander-Baker-1/From-Sketch-to-Sky/README.md

 # ✈️ AI Aircraft Generator

-Natural Language to 3D Aircraft Design - Built for Hack-Nation Global AI Hackathon 2025
+SkyForge - Natural Language to 3D Aircraft Design - Built for Hack-Nation Global AI Hackathon 2025

 ## 🎯 What It Does

-AI Aircraft Generator transforms natural language descriptions into professional 3D aircraft components using Google Gemini AI.
+SkyForge transforms natural language descriptions into professional 3D aircraft components using Google Gemini AI.
 Simply describe what you want - "swept wing with 35 degree sweep, 12 meter span" - and watch it generate aerospace-grade 3D models with real NACA airfoil profiles.

 ## ✨ Features